cosminadrianpopescu/azul/README.md

 Again, you are in neovim.
 You can have whatever shortcuts neovim supports.
 You can have these shortcuts inside command mode, inside terminal mode (so inside the real terminal), in normal mode, in visual mode, you name it...

+### Remote panes

+You can have panes (embedded or floating) that are connected remotely to a server via ssh.
+For example, first tab represents a shell on your local machine, second tab the same, while the third tab can open a shell on a remote machine via ssh. and the fourth tab can be another remote shell on yet another machine.
+See the [Remote panes section](#remote-panes) for how this works.

 ### Passthrough mode